 That's why it's often said, "If a child of God marries a child of the devil, then the child of God is sure to have trouble with his father-in-law."
 That's more true than you know.
-I could fill a 5gallon bucket with tears shed in my office by believers who married an unbeliever.

-Nothing is as agonizing, and complex, and taxing on a Christian as being married to someone who doesn't share their most basic, heartfelt allegiance to Jesus.
+I could fill a 5 gallon bucket, with the tears shed in my office by believers who married an unbeliever.
+Nothing is as agonizing, and complex, and taxing on a Christian married to someone who doesn't share their most basic, heartfelt allegiance to Jesus.

-And it's just my conviction, but it's irrefutable, "You'll never marry an unbeliever if you never date one."
+Though it's just a conviction, it's hard to argue, "You'll never marry an unbeliever if you never date one."

 Chapter 6:17 quotes Isaiah 52:11, "Therefore "Come out from among them and be separate, says the Lord.
 Do not touch what is unclean, and I will receive you.
 I will be a Father to you, and you shall be My sons and daughters, says the LORD Almighty."